Skip to main content

 Click 'Ok' to continue.

-To do this, click on icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, click the icon and go to the 'Calculated Field' tab in the next popup screen.

 To calculate the 'Net Value ($)', subtract 'Discount' from 'Grand_Total' as shown below:

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right and enter your query directly as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link at the top right and entering your query directly as shown below:

 {Grand_Total} - {Discount}

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 {Grand_Total} | A variable value of the user input for field name 'Grand_Total'